Dancing with the Stars (American TV series) season 30: Scoring chart

-Highest and lowest scoring performances

-The best and worst performances in each dance according to the judges' 40-point scale are as follows:

-Couples' highest and lowest scoring dances

-Scores are based upon a potential 40-point maximum.

 Weekly scores

 Individual judges' scores in the charts below (given in parentheses) are listed in this order from left to right: Carrie Ann Inaba, Len Goodman, Derek Hough, Bruno Tonioli.

-Week 1: First Dances
+Week 1: Premiere

-The couples danced the cha-cha-cha, foxtrot, jive, paso doble, quickstep, salsa or tango.
+The official partnerships were revealed to the public during the live broadcast.
 Couples are listed in the order they performed.

-For the third time in the show's history, the official partnerships were revealed to the public during the live broadcast.

 Week 2: First Elimination

-The couples danced one unlearned dance; the rumba, samba, and Viennese waltz were introduced.
-Couples are listed in the order they performed.
+The couples performed one unlearned dance, and are listed in the order they performed.

 Cheryl Burke tested positive for COVID-19 the day before the live show.
 As a result, Cody & Cheryl did not dance live and were instead judged on their studio rehearsal footage.